OmarMontero94/prueba-tecnica-backend-apok-omar-montero/README.md

     php artisan serve

-And everything shoulf be back to normal.
+And everything should be back to normal.

 In case of any questions and consultions, hit me up at this email address omarjo94@gmail.com i should answer in a short time.